-Mevan, pronounced “me” + “van”, is a social entrepreneur, writer and proud refugee.
+Mevan, pronounced “me” + “van”, is a social entrepreneur, and writer.
 She is currently interim CEO at Democracy Club which empowers voters and everyday democracy in the UK.

-Mevan was previously deputy CEO of Full Fact, the UK’s independent fact checking charity where she worked on mis/disinformation for seven years.
+Mevan was previously deputy CEO of Full Fact, the UK’s independent fact checking charity where she worked on the problems mis/disinformation for seven years.

-She founded Full Fact’s automated fact checking team which built technology to help scale the work of fact checkers around the world.
+She founded Full Fact’s automated fact checking team which built technologies to help scale the work of fact checkers.
 This work went on to win the Google AI Impact Challenge.
 The tools that were developed are now being used by fact checkers around the world.
 Mevan also sat on the board of the International Fact Checking Network, which oversees 300 fact checking organisations worldwide.

 Born in Baghdad to Kurdish parents her family fled Saddam’s genocide of the Kurds in the early 90s.
 Mevan was featured in the New York Times when she took a two-month sabbatical in 2019 to retrace the steps she took as a child refugee.
 She made headlines around the world when she found and thanked the aid worker who had helped her 24 years ago.
-He had left a big imprint when he had generously helped her family and gifted her a bike when she was a child.
+He had left a big impression when he had generously helped her family and gifted her a bike when she was a child.

 Mevan now serves as trustee for the UK for UNHCR, the UK arm of the UN refugee agency, which helps protect refugees around the world.